ninewise/dissertation/on-the-side/applications.md

 scripts.

 The first is a setup script called `umgap-setup.sh`.
-It is an interactive script which helps you get the required databases and optional external tools in the right place.
+It is an interactive script that helps you get the required databases and optional external tools in the right place.
 In general, the setup script only needs to run once, but it can also be used to verify the file locations and download newer versions of the data.

-Following code snippet shows the interaction with the setup script.
+The following code snippet shows the interaction with the setup script.
-It starts out by asking the relevant questions, without delay.
-At the end, it downloads the relevant files in sequence, without further interaction.
+It starts out by asking the relevant questions, after which, it downloads the relevant files in sequence, without further interaction.
 In this snippet, we choose to download the taxonomy and the tryptic index, as this example will use a tryptic pipeline.

 ```shell
 $ umgap-setup.sh -f /opt/FragGeneScanPlusPlus